espressif/esp-faq/docs/en/software-framework/protocols/esp-tls.rst

 ----------------

-How to solve the issue of insufficient memory during a TLS handshake?
+How much memory is required for a stable TLS handshake on ESP32?
+How to solve the problem of insufficient memory during a TLS handshake?
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+  A TLS handshake typically requires 40-50 KB of free heap memory for temporary allocation during the handshake process.
+If memory fragmentation is excessive or available memory is insufficient, the handshake may fail.
 When memory is insufficient, it needs to be optimized.
-You can refer to `Minimizing RAM Usage <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/performance/ram-usage.html>`__.
-If the module is equipped with external PSRAM, it needs to be correctly configured to use this memory.
+Please refer to `Minimizing RAM Usage <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/performance/ram-usage.html>`__.
+Additionally, if the module includes external PSRAM, ensure it is properly configured and utilized.

 ----------------